 If you say Bollywood, most people would identify it immediately with song and dance and an excess of colour and sound.
 In Perth nowadays, it’s possible to take classes in Bollywood dance.
 Ten or 15 years ago that would have been considered bizarre.
 Now there are Bollywood seasons at international cinema halls and exhibitions are held at the Victoria and Albert Museum in London.
 Vijay tracked this and explains it in a very interesting way.

-Ashish Rajadhyaksha and Paul Willemen’s Encyclopaedia of Indian Cinema?
+Your last book choice is Ashish Rajadhyaksha and Paul Willemen’s Encyclopaedia of Indian Cinema.

 This is a labour of love.
 There have been subsequent companions and other encyclopaedias, but both authors are substantial film scholars in their own right.
 It’s remarkably accurate and it’s an indispensable tool for scholars working in Indian film.
 There are also some interesting interpretive essays and it’s organised into films and people.